osmandapp/docs/content/osmand/start-with/first-steps.md

 ### How to configure plugins

-In the next step you need to select [plugins](/osmand/plugins).
-Plugins  is an additional settings that provides you with advanced functions of the application.
+[Plugins](/osmand/plugins) is an additional settings that provides you with advanced functions of the application.

 ![Plugins main menu Android](/assets/images/plugins/plugins_main_menu_android.png)